Skip to content

 With that in mind, of course one of his shows will top the list.
 That in itself makes it awkward for the only full-length headline show he performed out of the list above this year was February’s Barras gig.
 The others were ‘album showcase’ shows of a shorter length (and cheaper ticket price) but not necessarily lesser in quality or intensity.
 I am only going to pick one HH show though, and because of that, I do have to give a mention to the Liquid Room show in Edinburgh.
 It was the first time I experienced Hamish in his home town as a headline act (of course I first saw him performing in Edinburgh in 2022 at the SM show at Princes Street Gardens) and it was nothing short of sensational.
 The crowd was amazing.
 I met the wonderful Dawn at that gig.
 It had been the first time in ages since I’d gone to the capital.
 It was a perfect night and I even got back home and was in bed at a decent hour.
 But!
 For the magnitude of it all and for the incredible performance (which ultimately resulted in guitarist Andrew Pearson busting his leg), as well as seeing one of my favourite songs from the Angel Numbers album being performed, it has to go to the Barrowland Ballroom gig from 10 February 2024.

 Second would be one of the most recent gigs I’d been to.
 Lo Moon at St Luke’s was an incredible show.
 They are so fantastic.
 I am dying to see them again.
 I still need to buy their album!
 Get into their back catalogue, really delve into their music.
 Along with Lo Moon themselves as the main act, it was also great to see Zoe Graham once again.
 She made the worst gig of 2024 have something salvageable to it.
-She saved it from being a total right-off of an evening.
+She saved it from being a total write-off of an evening.
 At the Lo Moon gig, she only enhanced the experience.
 I really do hope they return to the UK very soon as I will definitely see them again.

 Third – and it is only just a fraction of a difference – is The Anchoress at the Craufurd Arms in Milton Keynes in August.
 Catherine put on the most powerful show that night.
 Also her support act of Ebony Buckle was fantastic.
 Catherine has a spectacular live band behind her.
 Charlie Cawood, Leoni Jane Kennedy (who also played as a solo support) and Keir Adamson have such fantastic musicianship and the camaraderie that Catherine feels towards them is very evident.
 It was just a very special evening.

-- A caveat to this list is – I still have three gigs left to go this year: Travis at the Hydro (with Hamish as support) and both Del Amitri shows at the Barras.
+• A caveat to this list is – I still have three gigs left to go this year: Travis at the Hydro (with Hamish as support) and both Del Amitri shows at the Barras.
 So…there is potential for the top three to change.

 Live Song Highlights of 2024: